-Blanchard and Gali (2007) argue that the smaller effect of oil shocks on the US economy in the recent years can be ascribed to structural changes, such as changes in the energy share used in production or real wage rigidities.
+Blanchard and Gali (2007) argue that the smaller effect of oil shocks on the US economy in the recent years can be ascribed to structural changes, such as changes in real and nominal wage rigidity, or the energy share of production.
 These authors also discuss the possibility that other shocks had an offsetting impact on the US economy.
 The last hypothesis is aligned with our view that the reduced form correlation between US macro variables and oil prices reflect a variety of shocks, and the evidence presented above supports this view and shows that it is quantitatively important.

 To address the hypothesis that important structural changes have occurred, we analyze the effects of identified oil-supply and oil-demand shocks over different sample periods.
 A warning is due: as our approach assumes the presence of different structural shocks, splitting the sample may lead to the selection of observations (subperiods) in which some of the shocks considered were not present.
 For this reason we avoid cutting the sample in very short periods.
-The sample split dates chosen for the analysis were suggested by previous studies: 1981 as the date in which the Federal Reserve changed operating procedures, 1984 as the conventional date used in the Great Moderation literature (Blanchard and Gali (2007)), 1987 as the beginning of the post-OPEC period in the oil market (Backus and Crucini (2000)), 1991 as the date before which major oil price shocks were caused by (exogenous) political disruptions in the Middle East (Hamilton (1983); Hamilton (1996); Bernanke, Gertler and Watson (2004)).
+The sample splits that are considered were suggested by previous studies: 1981 as the date in which the Federal Reserve changed operating procedures, 1984 as the conventional date used in the Great Moderation literature (Blanchard and Gali (2007)), 1987 as the beginning of the post-OPEC period in the oil market (Backus and Crucini (2000)), 1991 as the date before which major oil price shocks were caused by (exogenous) political disruptions in the Middle East (Hamilton (1983); Hamilton (1996); Bernanke, Gertler and Watson (2004)).
 The estimated effects of oil supply and demand shock on US variables in each subsample are summarized in Table 4.

 The table shows that the probability of a negative output response to an oil supply shock is slightly larger in the post 1987 sample.
-The estimated effects of the oil-demand shock turns out to be very similar to the one obtained on the full sample.
-Overall, we no major structural breaks in the effects of structural shocks emerge from the analysis of the subsamples.
-One possible difference with other studies is that
+The estimated effects of the